HomeEnvironmentWhat Are The Causes of Air Pollution? 7 Hidden Sources

 At the Household Level

 The main sources of air pollution at the household level are the fuels used for cooking and lighting.
 These include wood, fossil fuels, and other biomass-based fuels.
-When burned, these fuels cause pollution by releasing carbon dioxide or carbon monoxide to the atmosphere.
+When burned, these fuels cause pollution by releasing carbon dioxide or carbon monoxide into the atmosphere.

 Such gases cause about 3.8 million deaths every year.
 The majority of the victims come from developing countries.
 Currently, about 3 billion people use solid fuels and open fires for lighting, heating, and cooking.

 These people are at risk of exposure to these air pollutants.
-To save them, there’s a need for the adoption of cleaner, more modern fuels, and stoves.
+To save them, there’s a need for the adoption of cleaner, more modern fuels and stoves.

 Industries